2022 AFF Championship

 The 2022 AFF Championship (officially AFF Mitsubishi Electric Cup 2022 due to sponsorship reasons) was the 14th edition of the AFF Championship, the football championship of nations affiliated to the ASEAN Football Federation (AFF) and was the 1st edition under the name AFF Mitsubishi Electric Cup.

+The tournament returned to its usual two-year cycle, after the 2020 AFF Championship was postponed to 2021 due to the COVID-19 pandemic.

 The final tournament ran from 20 December 2022 to 16 January 2023.

-Thailand were the defending champions, and won the tournament by a 3–2 aggregate score in the two-legged final against Vietnam to secure their seventh title.
-Alexandré Pölking, become the 4th coach to win multiple titles, the first being on the 2020 edition.
+Thailand were the defending champions, and won the tournament by a 3–2 aggregate score in the two-legged final against its rivals, Vietnam to secure their seventh title.
+Alexandré Pölking, became the 4th coach to win multiple titles, the first being on the 2020 edition.

 Format

 The AFF Mitsubishi Electric Cup 2022 followed the 2018 format, a change from the 2020 format with a centralised venue due to the COVID-19 pandemic in Southeast Asia.

 In the current format, the nine highest-ranked teams automatically qualified with the 10th and 11th ranked teams playing in a two-legged qualifier.
 The 10 teams were split in two groups of five and play a round-robin system, with each team playing two home and two away fixtures.
-Away goals rule was applied, but not in extra-time.
+Away goals rule was applied after 90 minutes, but not in extra-time.

 A draw was made to determine where the teams play while the format of the knockout round remained unchanged.

 Qualification

 Nine teams automatically qualified to the AFF Championship final tournament; they were separated into their respective pots based on their performance in the last two editions.

 Brunei and Timor-Leste, the two lowest-ranked teams, played a two-legged tie to determine the 10th and final qualifier in November 2022, with Brunei hosting both legs due to Timor-Leste lacking a FIFA-standard venue.
-Brunei secured qualification, and their second appearance in the tournament after 26 years, by defeating Timor-Leste 6–3 on aggregrate.
+Brunei secured qualification, and their second appearance in the tournament after 26 years, by defeating Timor-Leste 6–3 on aggregrate, thus ensuring all 10 ASEAN members have their respective teams in the competition.

-Australia, a member since 2013, still decided not to debut at the tournament.
+Australia, a member since 2013, did not enter the tournament.

 Draw

 The draw for the 2022 AFF Championship was held on 30 August 2022 in Bangkok, Thailand at 14:00 (GMT+07:00).
 The pot placements followed each teams' progress based on the two previous editions.
+If the results are equal, the most recent tournament will be given priority.

 At the time of the draw, the identity of the team that secured qualification was unknown and was automatically placed into Pot 5.
 Brunei qualified for the final tournament by defeating Timor-Leste.